The phenomenon that is content streaming has officially hit the world of home rowing machines…and with a bang.

 I know I haven’t seen much publicity or marketing for this rower yet, but I have a feeling it’s going to be a hit.

-At the time of writing this, they offer 2 rowers to choose from – the Impact and the Tough Series rower.
+At the time of writing this, they offer 2 rowers to choose from – the Impact and the newer Strong Series Rower.

-As the name might imply, the Tough Series model is a heavier-duty, non-folding version of the Impact, but the resistance and software are the same for both rowers.
+As the name might imply, the Strong Series model is a heavier-duty, non-folding version of the Impact, but the resistance and software are the same for both rowers.